jettro/semi-website/playbook/semi-reseller-partnership.md

 ## SRP Location and Branch definitions

 - An SRP operates in a fixed country or territory (e.g., Benelux or North America).
-- An SRP operates in one (1) or more industries based on the International Standard Industrial Classification (ISIC).
+- An SRP operates in one (1) or more industries based on the [International Standard Industrial Classification (SIC)](https://en.wikipedia.org/wiki/Standard_Industrial_Classification).
 - An SRP gets exclusivity in a branch of the selected territory and branches.
 - An SRP can represent multiple branches.
 - An SRP can represent multiple countries.